Corvids/machine-learning/projects/boston_housing/README.md

 # Project 1: Model Evaluation & Validation
 ## Predicting Boston Housing Prices

+### Project Description

+The Boston housing market is highly competitive, and you want to be the best real estate agent in the area.
+To compete with your peers, you decide to leverage a few basic machine learning concepts to assist you and a client with finding the best selling price for their home.
+Luckily, you’ve come across the Boston Housing dataset which contains aggregated data on various features for houses in Greater Boston communities, including the median value of homes for each of those areas.
+Your task is to build an optimal model based on a statistical analysis with the tools available.
+This model will then be used to estimate the best selling price for your clients' homes.

 ### Install

 This project requires **Python 2.7** and the following Python libraries installed: